-Chris has one peer-reviewed article: “Occupy Wall Street as a Curriculum of Space” (Journal of Social Studies Research, 2013).
-This paper, co-authored with Dr. Sandra Schmidt (Teachers College, Columbia University), explored the interrelationship between location and free speech in the twentieth century U.S. It then examined three sites with active Occupy movements.
-Chris and Dr. Schmidt highlighted how the contestation over public space serves as a rich curriculum for secondary social studies education.
+“Occupy Wall Street as a Curriculum of Space.
+Journal of Social Studies Research, 2013.
+Co-written with Dr. Sandra Schmidt.
+Explores the interrelationship between location and free speech in the twentieth century U.S. and examines three sites with Occupy Wall Street movements.